-- The Tepal Gold Copper Project has a 2017 Preliminary Economic Assessment ("PEA") estimating a pretax NPV5% of \$299 million and a 36% IRR with a 1.6-year payback period and a post-tax NPV5% of \$169 million and a 24% IRR with a 2.4-year payback period.
-The PEA is based on an estimated Measured and Indicated Resource containing 4 M oz. gold equivalent. - Proven management team: Extensive experience in all critical mining and exploration disciplines with demonstrated capabilities in financing, acquiring, developing and operating mines and a proven track record of exploration successes. - Enhanced market presence: The larger merged company is expected to appeal to a broader institutional shareholder base and improve share trading liquidity. - Compelling value proposition: Significant leverage among junior Mexico explorer's equities and attractive relative valuation based on net asset value.
+- The Tepal Gold Copper Project had a 2017 Preliminary Economic Assessment ("PEA").
+The PEA is based on the 2012 Micon mineral resource estimate with Measured and Indicated Resources.
+This 2012 Micon report has some report deficiencies unrelated to the mineral resource estimate therefore the results in that report should only be viewed in a historical context only.
+A new NI43-101 mineral resource estimate is being completed. - Proven management team: Extensive experience in all critical mining and exploration disciplines with demonstrated capabilities in financing, acquiring, developing and operating mines and a proven track record of exploration successes. - Enhanced market presence: The larger merged company is expected to appeal to a broader institutional shareholder base and improve share trading liquidity. - Compelling value proposition: Significant leverage among junior Mexico explorer's equities and attractive relative valuation based on net asset value.